 Northside of the Ventoux:

 A very varied circular walk that takes you over the top.
-You will experience on foot why the Mont Ventoux is such a unique mountain.
-Normally, this hike starts behind the Mont Serein campsite.
-However, we advise you to start at the chalet Reynard.
+You will experience why the Mont Ventoux is such a unique mountain.
+Normally this hike starts behind the Mont Serein campsite, however we advise you to start at the chalet Reynard.
 This way you do not drive unnecessarily over the top and you can enjoy the spectacular views of the ridge while walking.
 Here you are in the territory of chamois and ibex.
 Until the 18th century, people did not dare to walk along the north side: it was haunted.
 The story was that the devil lived in the belly of the Ventoux.
 This turns out to be a cave whose side channels reach to the top.
 When the Mistral blows you hear the Ventoux crying.
 The cave is located just above the GR.